beiqicheng/Quantitative-metagenomics/README.md

 0. Quality control
 1. Mergeing paired-end reads
-2. Internal standard recovery
+2. Internal standards recovery
-3. Haploid genome equivalents
+3. Estimating haploid genome equivalents

 ---

 ## 0. Quality control

-**Note:** This tutorial assumes your samples were sequenced on a short read sequencer (300bp x 2 by illumina or AVITI in our study).
-We suggest to creat a new Conda environment when working in High performance computing (HPC).
+**Note:** This tutorial assumes your samples were sequenced using a short-read platform (e.g., Illumina or AVITI, 2 × 300 bp reads in our case).
+We recommend creating a new Conda environment when working on high-performance computing (HPC) systems.

-Raw reads quality control and trimming (via Trimmomatic).
-Trimmomatic removes low quality reads as well as adapter sequences.
-Raw sequencing data also needs to be processed to remove artifacts.
-This process is to remove contaminant sequences that are present in the sequencing process such as PhiX which is sometimes added as an internal control for sequencing runs (bbduk.sh).
+Raw read quality control and adapter trimming are performed using Trimmomatic to remove low-quality bases and adapter sequences.
+Additionally, we recommend processing sequencing data with bbduk.sh to eliminate common contaminants such as PhiX control sequences, which are frequently spiked into Illumina sequencing runs as internal controls.

 ## 1. Mergeing paired-end reads

-After quality control, PEAR (Paired-End reAd mergeR) software was applied to merge paired-end reads to generate long reads.
-Although metagenome assemblers like MEGAHIT and MetaSPAdes can genrate longer reads, the numbers of ISDs and single-copy genes were much lower than that of pair-end merged reads.
-In our study, around 90% paired-end reads can be merged by PEAR and the average length was 250bp for AMT29 samples.
+After quality control, PEAR (Paired-End reAd mergeR) is used to merge paired-end reads into longer sequences.
+While assemblers like MEGAHIT and MetaSPAdes can also generate longer contigs, they typically recover fewer internal standard (ISD) and single-copy gene reads compared to merged paired-end reads.
+In our study, approximately 90% of paired-end reads were successfully merged using PEAR, with an average merged length of 250 bp for AMT29 samples.

 ## 2. Internal standards recovery

-The number of three genomic ISDs should be quantified by first using a BLASTn homology search against the reference genome sequence to identify all potential standard reads (cuttoff: e-value < 0.001, %ID > 95%, alignment length > 50% of the read length, bit score > 50).
-The identified internal standard reads were then annotated via a BLASTx (e-value < 0.001) homology search against a database of the internal standard protein sequences, and hits with bit scores < 40 or %ID < 95 were removed.
-Recovery of internal standards in the libraries was used to estimate gene volumetric abundances using calculations derived from Satinsky et al. (2013):
+The abundance of genomic internal standards (ISDs) is first estimated using a BLASTn search against the known reference genomes (e-value < 0.001, %ID > 95%, alignment length > 50% of the read length, bit score > 50).
+Identified ISD reads are further verified via a BLASTx search against a curated protein database of ISD sequences, applying e-value < 0.001, %ID > 95%, and bit score > 50.
+The number of recovered ISD reads is used to calculate gene abundances per liter of seawater, following the method of Satinsky et al. (2013):

 ![image](https://github.com/user-attachments/assets/db8dc973-7a69-48d0-aff0-a1ac71c65261)

-## 3. Haploid genome equivalents
+## 3. Estimating haploid genome equivalents

-Taxon genome equivalents per liter were calculated by dividing the number of annotated single-copy genes annotated by the recovery ratio R then dividing by the seawater volume filtered (1L for AMT29).
-To identify recA genes in the metagenomics, the bacterial RecA protein sequences were downloaded from NCBI, metagenome reads were then compared to the custom RecA database using a DIAMOND homology search (blastx), with top hits having a bit score > 50 counted as a recA gene, and the results checked against the KEGG database (https://www.kegg.jp/ghostkoala/) to confirm the RecA annotation.
-For the psbO gene, assembled reads were searched against the database generated from Tara Oceans datasets using BLASTn (e-value < 0.001, %id > 80%, bit score > 50).
+To estimate taxon-specific genome equivalents per liter: The number of annotated single-copy genes is divided by the internal standard recovery ratio (R).
+The result is normalized by the volume of seawater filtered (1 L for AMT29).

+To identify recA genes in the metagenomics, bacterial RecA protein sequences were downloaded from NCBI, metagenome reads were queried against the custom RecA database using DIAMOND blastx, with top hits having a bit score > 50.
+The results were also checked against the KEGG database (https://www.kegg.jp/ghostkoala/) to confirm the RecA annotation.
+For the psbO gene, assembled reads were searched against the psbO database generated from Tara Oceans datasets using BLASTn (e-value < 0.001, %id > 80%, bit score > 50).

+## Curated databases for _recA_ and _radA_ genes

+Archaeal radA and acterial RecA protein databases were download from  NCBI containing the key words "recA", "recombinase RecA", or "recombinase A".
+To shrink the recA database, proteins from opportunistic pathogens were removed, such as _Streptococcus pneumoniae_, _Klebsiella pneumoniae_, _Staphylococcus aureus_, _Salmonella enterica_, _Enterococcus faecium_ and _Pseudomonas aeruginosa_.

+The recA and radA gene databased in our study are available at https://doi.org/10.6084/m9.figshare.28921349.v1